This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Zarontin

-Each medication will affect each patient differently and come with its own side effects.
+Each medication will affect each patient differently and come with specific side effects.
 To learn more about anticonvulsants, refer to our article, Cerebral Palsy and Seizure Medications.

 Muscle Relaxers

-As the name implies, muscle relaxers are prescribed to children (and adults) with cerebral palsy to help control, manage, and reduce stiff muscles and muscle spasms.[1]
+Children with cerebral palsy take muscle relaxants to help control, manage, and reduce stiff muscles and muscle spasms.[1]
 Muscle relaxants are administered orally in tablet form, via injections, or through a pump implanted into the child’s abdomen.

 The type of muscle relaxer your child needs (if any) will depend on the medical history and individual health circumstances.
 The most common types of muscle relaxers prescribed to children with cerebral palsy include: